onury5506/Discord-ChatGPT-Bot/README.md

 However, if you prefer to use the unofficial API version, you can always find it on the "non_official_api" branch.
 Thank you for using our bot and contributing to the project!

+We now have a convenient dashboard for configuring the bot, eliminating the need to restart it to modify settings.
+The bot runs on port 8080.
+Additionally, there are plans to integrate usage statistics into the dashboard.

 commands :

 * You can ask anything with ```/ask 'question'```